xmos/xscope_fileio/README.rst

 .. code-block:: console

-    pip install .
+    pip install xscope_fileio

-For Linux and Mac, the host application is installed alongside the python module.
-For Windows, you will have to build the host application yourself.
-For more information for building the host app in windows see `host/README <./host/README.rst>`_.
+The host application can be built from source, for more information see the `host README <https://github.com/xmos/xscope_fileio/tree/develop/host`_.

 Host side API
 -------------